-Deciding on a trust is an important decision in your life.
-Let Martin Foldie Law help you decide what option is best for you.
-We are dedicated to serve your interests and provide you with the trust that fits your needs.
+Creating a trust is an important decision in your life.
+Let Martin Foldie Law help you choose the options that best serve your needs.
+We are dedicated to ensuring that your interests are met and providing you with the trust that suits your needs.

 Type of Trusts

-There are several major components when deciding what type of trust to have.
-First you must consider if you want a revocable or irrevocable trust.
+There are numerous things to consider when deciding what type of trust to create.
+First, you must consider if you want a revocable or irrevocable trust.

 - Revocable is a flexible, living trust that can be dissolved at any time.